-The Technical Reference Manual (TRM) describes how to create the transfer function of a network interconnect component, the features and functions available and how it can be dynamically changed using the programmers model.
+The Technical Reference Manual (TRM) describes how to create the transfer function of a network interconnect component, the features and functions available, and how to dynamically change the transfer function using the programmers model.

 Implementation Guide

 The Implementation Guide (IG) describes how to set up the network environment and how to use it to run RTL simulations or implementation scripts.